TariqAHassan/alsek/README.md

 ----

 Alsek is a distributed task queue library for Python.
 It has been built to be highly capable while remaining very lightweight.
-Currently, the following functionality is available:
+Current functionality includes:

   * Multiprocess and multi-thread task execution
   * Automatic retries, with customizable backoff procedures
   * Prioritization of queues and tasks
   * Task Status
   * Result storage
+  * Result iteration
   * Cron, date and interval task triggers with result storage support
   * Robust task timeouts
   * Callbacks